 FOR FURTHER INFORMATION CONTACT:

-Questions of interpretation and/or enforcement of the agency's regulations may be directed to the nearest WHD district office.
-Locate the nearest office by calling the WHD's toll-free help line at (866) 4US-WAGE ((866) 487-9243) between 8 a.m. and 5 p.m. in your local time zone, or log onto WHD's Web site at http://www.dol.gov/whd/america2.htm for a nationwide listing of WHD district and area offices.
+Questions concerning enforcement of the agency's regulations may be directed to the nearest WHD district office.
+Locate the nearest office by calling the WHD's toll-free help line at (866) 4US-WAGE ((866) 487-9243) between 8 a.m. and 5 p.m. in your local time zone, or visit WHD's website at http://www.dol.gov/whd/america2.htm for a nationwide listing of WHD district and area offices.

 End Further Info

 Administering the FMLA while responding to the COVID-19 public health emergency is an ongoing priority for the Department.
 Workplace flexibility ensured by job-protected leave is essential to American prosperity.
 Workers are more productive and more likely to remain employed if they do not have to choose between taking care of themselves or their loved ones and keeping their jobs.
 Likewise, businesses attract and retain the best talent when they give their workers flexibility that encourages productivity and retention.